antirez/freakwan/README.md

-To encrypt, build the packet as described above, append the CHECKSUM part to the plain text packet, performing the SHA256 digest of the whole packet, without the checksum part and with the TTL set to 0, and setting the LSB bit of the last byte to 1.
+To encrypt, build the packet as described above, append the CHECKSUM part to the plain text packet, performing the SHA256 digest of the whole packet, without the checksum part, with the TTL set to 0 and the `Relayed` flag clear, and setting the LSB bit of the last byte to 1.
 Then pad the encrypted part, adding zero bytes after the checksum part, to make the encrypted payload a multiple of 16 bytes, and finally encrypt the payload part with AES, using as initialization vector the first 16 bytes of SHA256 digest of byte from 0 to the final byte of the IV (11 total bytes), with TTL set to 0, and as key the first 16 bytes of SHA256 of the key stored in the keychain as an utf-8 string.

 Decrypting is very similar.
 However we don't know what is the original length of the payload, since we padded it with zeroes.
 But we know